nexusformat/definitions/impatient/NXImpatient.rst

 a couple of rules.
 Before these rules can be discussed, the symbol **NP** has to be introduced.
 NP is simply the number of scan points.

 #.
-During a scan store each varied variable as array of length NP at its
+During a scan store each varied variable as an array of length NP at its
    appropriate place in the NeXus hierarchy.
 #.
-For area detectors, the first dimensions becomes NP.
+For area detectors, the first (slowest varying) dimension becomes NP.
 Example: data from
    an area detector is stored as data[NP,xdim,ydim]
 #.
 In NXdata, create links to all varied parameters and the detector
    data.
 Thus a representation similar to the conventional table